 As for unfair trade practices, the JFTC can issue a cease-and-desist order.
 Furthermore, for certain types of unfair trade practices, the JFTC can impose an administrative fine as follows, depending on the applicable category:

-Manufacturer Retailers Wholesalers

-Joint refusal of trade 3% 2% 1%

-Predatory pricing

-Price discrimination

-Abuse of superior bargaining position 1% 1% 1%
+Manufacturer Retailers Wholesalers Joint refusal of trade Predatory pricing Price discrimination 3% 2% 1% Abuse of superior bargaining position 1% 1% 1%

-An undertaking that engages in unfair trade practices would not be subject to a criminal penalty.
+An undertaking that engages in unfair trade practices is not subject to a criminal penalty.